dcBrian/Reddit/README.md

   <a href="https://reddit-ebon.vercel.app/">View Demo</a>
 </p>

-## Key Features
+## Features

-* Responsive layout (mobile, tablet, pc)
-* Server side Rendering
-* Images optimization
-* Authentication with official Reddit account
+- Authentication with official Reddit account
-* Create a Post on an existing / new Subreddit
+- Create a Post on an existing / new Subreddit
-* Add Comments / Votes on a specific Post
+- Add Comments / Votes on a specific Post
-* View all Posts related to a subreddit
+- View all Posts related to a subreddit

 ## How To Use